novatransit/nova-transit-access/documentation/analysis.md

 ### Accessibility statistics

 Finally, we generate a variety of accessibility statistics based on the accessibility layer.
 These statistics are not based on the raw "reachable" numbers, but rather population weighted averages.
+By weighting these values based on population or another demographic value, we are able to more accurately assess how many opportunities each subgroup is able to access.

+We do two types of statistics - one for the entire region and one for each jurisdiction in the NVTC district.[^3]

 [^1] For more information on this approach see Conway, Matthew Wigginton, Andrew Byrd, and Marco van der Linden (2017). [“Evidence-Based Transit and Land Use Sketch Planning Using Interactive Accessibility Methods on Combined Schedule and Headway-Based Networks.”](http://trrjournalonline.trb.org/doi/abs/10.3141/2653-06)
-[^2] Not currently applicable for this analyis - however we do have the functionality to compare access based on different GTFS scenarios
+[^2] Not currently applicable for this analysis - however we do have the functionality to compare access based on different GTFS scenarios.
+[^3]: The NVTC district is defined as Arlington, Fairfax, and Loudoun counties and the cities of Alexandria, Fairfax, and Falls Church.